 This will not do.

-It is much more important to gauge the link strength of page you’re competing against, than a domain that hosts it.
+It is much more important to gauge the link strength of the page you’re competing against than a domain that hosts it.

-And that is because Google ranks pages, not domains and you’ll be competing against other pages in the SERPs.
+And that is because Google ranks pages, not domains, and you’ll compete against other pages in the SERPs.

-This is a big let down, and this makes SERPstat backlink analysis a complete miss tool and best to be avoided.
+This is a big letdown.
+This makes Serpstat backlink analysis a complete miss tool and best to be avoided.